 Margaret A. Burnham

-University Distinguished Professor of Law and Director, Civil Rights and Restorative Justice Project
+University Distinguished Professor of Law; Director of Reparations and Restorative Justice Initiatives; Director, Civil Rights and Restorative Justice Project; Faculty Co-Director, Center for Law, Equity and Race (CLEAR)

 University of Pennsylvania, LLB 1969

-Professor Burnham joined the Northeastern University School of Law faculty in 2002.
-Her fields of expertise are civil and human rights, comparative constitutional rights, and international criminal law.
-Professor Burnham founded and directs the School of Law’s Civil Rights and Restorative Justice Project (CRRJ), which investigates racial violence in the Jim Crow era and other historical failures of the criminal justice system.
+Professor Burnham is an internationally recognized expert on civil and human rights, comparative constitutional rights, and international criminal law.
+She is the faculty co-director of the law school’s Center for Law, Equity and Race (CLEAR) and founded and directs the Civil Rights and Restorative Justice Project (CRRJ), which investigates racial violence in the Jim Crow era and other historical failures of the criminal justice system.
 CRRJ serves as a resource for scholars, policymakers and organizers involved in various initiatives seeking justice for these crimes.
 Among her impressive accomplishments, Professor Burnham headed a team of outside counsel and law students in a landmark case that settled a federal lawsuit.
 Professor Burnham’s team accused Franklin County Mississippi law enforcement officials of assisting Klansmen in the kidnapping, torture and murder of two 19-year-olds, Henry Dee and Charles Eddie Moore.
 CRRJ’s investigations are widely covered in the national press, including a PBS Frontline documentary series, “Un(re)solved.”

-Professor Burnham’s book, By Hands Now Known: Jim Crow’s Legal Executioners, will be published in 2022.
+Professor Burnham’s book, By Hands Now Known: Jim Crow’s Legal Executioners (W.W.
+Norton, 2022), was nominated for or awarded a number of prizes, including:

 Fields of Expertise